djr4488/cards/README.md

-The purpose of this project to have an implemention of some popular card games(Pitch, Spades, Hearts) and one of my own little invention Golf.

-Originally, I started out with the idea I would convert from my original C# Windows Desktop/Server implementation and just convert it to Java.
-However, it was obvious this was not a good idea.
-A couple reason, I have not done much with the code since 2007 and two it was pretty crappy code.
+# Cards

+## Purpose
+To provide an implementation of a few simple card games, e.g. Pitch, Hearts, Spades, Golf, and so forth.

+## History
+It started out life in C#, wasn't terribly great but it worked, but why require the Windows to play a game?

-Goals -
+## Goals -
 1. Use AngularJS to implement my front end and TomEE and JavaEE to implement the backend using restful services.
 1a.
 Originally, I started out using Struts2, but then I thought there might be a better way to use REST APIs and separate the front and back end components.
 1b.
 That is why I chose AngularJS and Bootstrap for the front end.